SohhamSeal/Sound-Classification-using-CNN/README.md

-# Audio-Classification-using-CNN
+# Audio-Classification
-## Multi class audio classification using Deep Learning (CNN, MLP)
+## Multi class audio classification using Deep Learning

 ### Project Objectives:
 The objective of this project is to build a multi class classifier to identify sound